Fsu0413/QtCompile/content/Miscellaneous/Current failures.en.md

 I won't apply this patch before Qt 6.2.9 unless there are packagers / Linux distros who are aware of this issue and made patches.

 Subsequent patch of CVE-2023-38197 depends on patch of CVE-2023-37369 thus can't be applied either.

+Update {{% date 2024 2 16 %}}:
+There are currently many security branch which can not be applied on Qt 6.2 series.
+Since I have had trouble during investigation of previous patches, I won't investigate any solution for the patches that can't be applied, instead I'll just apply the patches when it applies cleanly.